 Initiation of translation in both prokaryotes and eukaryotes requires a specific initiator tRNA, tRNAimet, that is used to incorporate the initial methionine residue into all proteins.
 In E. coli a specific version of tRNAimet is required to initiate translation, [tRNAifmet].
 The methionine attached to this initiator tRNA is formylated.
 Formylation requires N10-formy-THF and is carried out after the methionine is attached to the tRNA.
 The fmet-tRNAifmet still recognizes the same codon, AUG, as regular tRNAmet.
 Although tRNAimet is specific for initiation in eukaryotes it is not a formylated tRNAmet.

 The initiation of translation requires recognition of an AUG codon.
-In the polycistronic prokaryotic RNAs this AUG codon is located adjacent to a Shine-Delgarno element in the mRNA.
-The Shine-Delgarno element is recognized by complimentary sequences in the small subunit rRNA (16S in E. coli).
+In the polycistronic prokaryotic RNAs this AUG codon is located adjacent to a Shine-Dalgarno element in the mRNA.
+The Shine-Dalgarno element is recognized by complimentary sequences in the small subunit rRNA (16S in E. coli).

 In eukaryotes, initiator AUGs are generally, but not always, the first encountered by the translational machinery.
 A specific sequence context, surrounding the initiator AUG, aids ribosomal discrimination.
 This context is A/GCcA/GCCAUGA/G in most mRNAs and is referred to as the Kozak consensus sequence.back to the top